SeamlessDistribution/SeamlessDistribution.github.io/merchant/eproducts/index.md

 The certification flows are the following:

 1. Getting product list using getProductList.
 2. Reserving a voucher and buying it.
-Note that the system should allow buying more than one voucher in single transaction.
-3. Reserving a voucher and canceling it.
-All vouchers should be cancelled if there is more than one for a single transaction.
+3. Reserving a voucher and canceling reservation.
 4. Reserving and buying a voucher then refunding it using cancelTransaction (using ersReference from buyReservedVoucher response).
 5. Getting reports using executeReport method (if implemented).
 6. Error handling.